MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 ## Failures

-With the default setting of `IsTransactional:`*`false`*, data can still be ingested to the source table even if the policy doesn't run.
-Data could also be ingested to the source table, but not to the target table.
-If the policy conditions fail, data isn't ingested to the source table.
+With the default setting of `IsTransactional:`*`false`*, if an update policy fails, data is ingested only to the source table and not to the target table.
+The ingestion operation is considered a success.

 The `IsTransactional:`*`true`* setting guarantees consistency between data in the source and target table.

-If your policy is defined incorrectly, or there's a schema mismatch, data isn't ingested to the source or target table.
-For example, a mismatch between the query output schema and the target table could be caused by dropping a column from the target table.
+If an update policy fails, data isn't ingested to the source or target table.
+The ingestion operation is considered unsuccessful.

+Common reasons for update policy failures:

+* A mismatch between the query output schema and the target table.
+* Any query error.

 You can view failures using the [`.show ingestion failures` command](../management/ingestion-failures.md).